scullyio/scully/docs/Reference/ngLib/utility-methods.md

 #### `isScullyRunning():` _`boolean`_

 This method returns `true` or `false` if the Scully build is currently running.
-You can use this for example to disable parts of your application that require user interactiongit status
+You can use this for example to disable parts of your application that require user interaction

 #### `isScullyGenerated():` _`boolean`_